sandpit/sandpit/src/documentation/01-documentation.md

 sandpit.start()
 ```

-You can see an example at <https://github.com/superhighfives/sandpit-demo>.
+You can grab an example from [https://github.com/superhighfives/sandpit-demo](https://github.com/superhighfives/sandpit-demo).

 ### Sticking with the script tag